Xavious/mortal-online-2-ahk-scripts/README.md

 ## What is it?
 This is a small collection of AutoHotkey scripts for MO2.
 I've tried to document features in the actual script files, and I might spend some time doing that here one day ™

+## How do I even use these?
+- First, download AutoHotkey
+- Second, write your own script or download one.
+AutoHotkey scripts save as `.ahk` files and once you have the software installed your OS will recognize them.
+- Double click the file to run the script

+Note: Scripts run in the background and are pretty much invisible outside of the execution of their lines in whatever application they are directed towards.
+You can exit out of them by right+clicking the AHK icon for the script you're running in the bottom right of your desktop in the task bar.

 ## AutoHotkey Modifiers

 `^` - ctrl